Andy-Shao/MSCD/README.md

      --adpt_wght_pth './result/SpeechCommandsV2/HuBERT/Teach-Cons' \
      --orig_wght_pth $BASE_PATH'/result/SpeechCommandsV2/HuBERT/train' --wandb
 ```
+You may need to modify a few arguments, such as 'adpt_set_path',
+'eval_set_path', 'adpt_wght_pth', and 'orig_wght_pth'.
++ 'adpt_set_path' is the location of the adaptation set of SC2-C.
++ 'eval_set_path' denotes the location of the evaluation set of SC2-C.
++ 'adpt_wght_pth' is the location of the teacher adaptation-trained weights.
++ 'orig_wght_pth' is the location of the unadapted weights before processing teacher adaptation.
+[DHAuDS](https://github.com/Andy-Shao/DHAuDS) includes the training script.
+For HuBERT on SC2-C, we provide pretrained weights (see the weight file link in the Teacher Adaptation section of this README.md file).
 See more details in [adaptation.sh](https://github.com/Andy-Shao/MSCD/blob/main/runs/SpeechCommandsV2/HuBERT/adaptation/adaptation.sh).

 ### Analysis
 Here is an example of analyzing HuBERT performance on SC2-C at the L2 level.
-You may need to modify a few arguments, such as 'val_set_path', 'orig_wght_pth', and 'std_adpt_wght_pth'.
-+ 'eval_set_path' denotes the location of the evaluation set of SC2-C.
-+ 'orig_wght_pth' is the unadapted weight before processing teacher adaptation.
-[DHAuDS](https://github.com/Andy-Shao/DHAuDS) includes the training script.
-For HuBERT on SC2-C, we provide pretrained weights (see the weight file link in the Teacher Adaptation section).
-+ 'std_adpt_wght_pth' is the location of adapted weights after knowledge distillation.
-For HuBERT on SC2-C, we provide a [pretrained weight (tar.gz file)](https://drive.google.com/file/d/12CYaxX9CDkjsYyKWoIJke07f70OJs4Su/view?usp=drive_link).
 ```shell
 python -m runs.SpeechCommandsV2.HuBERT.analysis.std_anal --dataset 'SpeechCommandsV2' \
     --eval_set_path $BASE_PATH'/data/SpeechCommandsV2-C' \